 Food Before One Is Just For Fun: Myth or Fact?

-Starting solids is an exciting milestone in your baby’s life.
-But if you’re a new parent, you may have been told that "food before one is just for fun".
+Starting solids is an exciting milestone in your baby’s life, but if you're a new parent, you might have heard the saying, 'food before one is just for fun.'

 The phrase "food before one is just for fun" suggests that solids are mainly for exploration and exposure to different tastes and textures, rather than for meeting nutritional needs.

-But, solids play a very important role in meeting babies’ nutrient needs and optimising their growth and development.
+Solids play a very important role in meeting babies’ nutrient needs and optimizing their growth and development.

 They also play a critical role in reducing the risk of food allergies.